NCTUE Report Errors

 What is National Consumer Telecom & Utilities Exchange?

 The National Consumer Telecom and Utilities Exchange is a consumer credit reporting firm that complies with the FCRA.
 Utility and telecom companies contribute their customer account information towards a database.
 Members can access this database to peruse payment history and information about customers to make better decisions and manage risks.

 National Consumer Telecom and Utilities Exchange provides access to vital information about persons in its database that clients can leverage to make rational decisions while mitigating risks.

 The National Consumer Telecom and Utilities Exchange is a consumer reporting firm that collects consumer information such as account history and payment information from paid telecommunications, utilities and TV services.
 This information is useful for lenders and other financial firms who want to assess the creditworthiness of prospects who lack an extensive credit history.
 By analyzing this information, lenders, financial firms and employers can make safer decisions concerning people they deal with.

 The NCTUE provides valuable information that services can make use of when signing up new customers.
 This information will help them to assess the risk of losses, unpaid dues and other problems.

-What Should You Do If Your National Consumer Telecom & Utilities Exchange Report Contains Errors?
+National Consumer Telecom & Utilities Exchange Report Contains Errors

 Is your NCTUE report error creating problems for you?
 The Fair Credit Reporting Act gives you the right to submit a complaint to the NCTUE to rectify the errors.
 When you submit your complaint, the NCTUE has no more than 30 days within which they must take appropriate action.
 If they fail to do so, then you may have grounds for taking them to court.